Ontologent/haxall-js/README.md

 # README #

+## Info ##
+This is a copy of the haxall npm repo, plus docs generated via typedoc.

+Explore them here

 ## Overview ##
 This module contains a javascript build of the Haxall code base.
-In particular, it contains a tool for running the Xeto CLI.
-When the package is installed it makes a `xeto` script available in your PATH:

-    $> xeto -help

-# haxall-js